 Is Having a Shaved Head Unprofessional in Today's Work Environment?

 There's a certain aura that comes with a shaved head.
-Think about Vin Diesel, The Rock, or Jason Statham.
-When they enter a room, it screams, "I'm in charge" or "I make decisions."
+Think Vin Diesel, The Rock, or Jason Statham walking into a room, it screams, "I'm in charge" or "I make decisions."
 Studies (like the one from Wharton - fancy!) show that bald men are often perceived as more dominant in the workplace.
+They also appear an inch taller and able to bench press 13% more weight than the same men with hair.
+That's the power of perception.
+Your bald head might actually be giving you a physical presence boost you didn't even know about.

 The Impact of Hair Loss on Career Advancement

-Want to advance your career?
+Want to climb the corporate ladder?
 A shaved head can be a power move.
 Remember, we said that shaved heads are seen as more dominant?
 On the flip side, the same study shows that a balding man is perceived as less attractive and powerful.
 If you still sport the bald on top with hair on the side look, it's time to shave it off!

-Shaved heads used to be stereotyped as having careers in the military, police, firefighting, and professional sports.
+Shaved heads used to be associated with jobs in the military, police, firefighting, and professional sports.
 But things are changing.
 As more and more men embrace their baldness and shave it all off, we can start seeing baldies all over the workplace.

 What do Amazon CEO Jeff Bezos and Netscape founder Marc Andreessen have in common?
 Both sport the "power buzz look."
-This can be an asset in certain professions like sales, law, or any career where you need to project an image of authority and dominance.
+In sales, law, or any career where you need to project an image of authority and dominance, a shaved head is an asset.

 Imagine a lawyer striding into court, head gleaming and muscular, ready to unleash legal fury!
 Opposing counsel?
 Probably sweating profusely.
 (Unless they also sport a smooth dome, it will be the battle of the domes!)